 Mentoring is a reciprocal and collaborative at-will relationship that most often occurs between a senior and junior employee for the purpose of the mentee’s growth, learning, and career development.
-Often the mentor and mentee are internal to an organization, and there is an emphasis on organizational goals, culture, and advice on professional development.
-Mentors often act as role models for their mentee and provide guidance to help them reach their goals.
+Often the mentor and mentee are internal to an organization, and there is an emphasis on organizational goals, culture, career goals, advice on professional development, and work-life balance.
+Effective mentors often act as role models and sounding boards for their mentee and provide guidance to help them reach their goals.

 Mentoring can be formal or informal.
 In an informal environment, mentees set goals, but they are usually not measurable and the relationships are unstructured.
 For a formal mentoring relationship, there are actionable and measurable goals defined and set with determined requirements.